in2code-de/instagram/readme.md

 A: Take care that you are logged in into facebook with your developer account at the same time

+### Q: How to add a GDPR-known button in frontend for the visitors?

+A: No worries, this extension is absolutely GDPR-friendly.
+Text and images are stored anonymized on the server.
+No button needed for this.

+### Q: Can I access to any instagram account?

+A: No, because Instagram wants you to enable the access to the account, the owner has to accept this.

+### Q: Is an approvement needed when building a Facebook app?

+A: No, an approvement from Facebook is not needed.

 ## Changelog